 participate includes form, promote, establish, enter, manage, dissolve, wind up, and do anything incidental to participating in a business arrangement.

 [Section 9 amended: No. 44 of 2008 s.
-11.]
+11. No. 24 of 2020 s.
+69.]

 10. Delegation by Minister

 (1) Subject to subsection (2) the Minister may, by instrument of delegation, and either generally or as otherwise provided in the instrument, delegate to —